jonathanold/conflict-india/README.md

 # The effect of political reservations on conflict in India

 This repository contains the code, data, and analysis for studying patterns of conflict in India.
-The project how political reseravtions affect conflict in India.
-By leveraging cutting-edge methods in econometrics, machine learning, geospatial analysis, and natural language processing (NLP), this work aims to provide actionable insights for policymakers and researchers.
+The project how political reseravtions (for the scheduled castes) affect conflict in India.
+Contrary to journalistic reporting and anecdotal stories, I consistently find that reservations reduced conflict.
+I use a variety of econometric methods to show this.

 The full research paper is in `JOld_Reservations-and-Conflict.pdf`.
 Data cleaning is done in Stata, and the analysis is done in R and Stata.
 Parts of the code for geocoding and natural language processing are done in Python (using BERT and tensorflow).